nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

 <div class="admonition note">
-The work done by displacement of a distributed load can be calculated using the displacement of its centroid, times the total load.
+The work done by displacement of a distributed load can be calculated using the displacement at its centroid, times the total load.
 </div>

 Writing the virtual work expression: